Model United Nations Conference

 Awards and closing ceremony

-Schools interested in participating in PCMUN should complete the registration form below.
-The early bird registration fee is $10 per student received by Feb.
-15, 2019, which includes a buffet luncheon at the Greenville Dining Hall.
+Schools interested in participating in PCMUN should complete the registration form linked below.
+The early bird registration fee is $15 per student received by Feb.
+28, 2020, which includes a buffet luncheon at the Greenville Dining Hall.
 There are no charges for faculty chaperons.
-Regular registration is $15 per student received by March 15, 2019, and on-site registration is $20.
+Regular registration is $20 per student received by March 16, 2020, and on-site registration is $25.

 A check payable to “Presbyterian College” should be mailed to Ms. Cynthia Stoddard, 503 S. Broad St., Clinton, SC, 29325.
 For inquiries, please send an email to firstname.lastname@example.org.

 Registration rules: please review the country matrix to ensure the availability of countries before submitting the registration form.
 Once you are assigned a country, you are also responsible for representing that country in all committees as noted in the country matrix.
-You may assign one or two students to represent one country in the General Assembly and the World Health Organization.
-The Security Council requires two students to represent each country.
+You may assign one or two students to represent one country in the General Assembly and the International Renewable Energy Agency.

 Dr. David Z. Liu is Associate Professor of Political Science at Presbyterian College (PC), who received his Ph.D. in Political Science from the State University of New York at Buffalo and his B.A. in International Relations from Foreign Affairs University in Beijing, China.
 He offers courses on East Asian Politics, International Relations and Political Economy.